What is Menopause?

-- Cognitive and psychological problems, such as depression or anxiety (Psychological consequences of menopause).
+- Cognitive and psychological problems, such as depression or anxiety.

 - Skin changes: Estrogen is important for keeping the skin healthy.
 As estrogen levels decrease with menopause, many skin changes occur, including dryness, atrophy, fine wrinkling, and poor wound healing9.
 Low estrogen is synonymous with skin aging.